Mablethorpe Lifeboat Station: History

-In 1829, the Lincolnshire Coast Shipwreck Association (LCSA) opened lifeboat station, located near the village of Theddlethorpe St Helen, about 3 mi north of Mabelthorpe.
-The LCSA lifeboats stations were transferred to the RNLI in 1864.
-However, with launching difficulties encountered at that location, and also with too few crew available, was closed in 1882, and a new station at Mabelthorpe was opened in 1883.
-The station cost £225 to build and another £50 for a slipway.
-A new lifeboat station was built on Victoria Road in 1900.
-This cost £700 but £50 was raised by selling the old one.
+In 1829, the Lincolnshire Coast Shipwreck Association (LCSA) opened Theddlethorpe Lifeboat Station, located near the village of Theddlethorpe St Helen.
+Management of the LCSA lifeboats stations was transferred to the RNLI in 1864.
+However, with launching proving increasing difficult at that location, and with too few crew available, Theddlethorpe lifeboat station was closed in 1882, and a replacement station was established about 3 mi to the south at Mablethorpe in 1883.